George Kolodner MD

 Founder and Chief Innovation Officer

-Dr. Kolodner founded Kolmac to change the lives of men and women facing addiction
+George Kolodner MD founded Kolmac to change the lives of men and women facing addiction

 George Kolodner MD is a board certified addiction psychiatrist who specializes in the intensive outpatient (IOP) treatment of substance use disorders.
 He founded Kolmac Outpatient Recovery Centers in 1973.
 Today, he serves as the Chief Innovation Officer.
-He works to increase awareness of IOP and keep Kolmac on the cusp of leading-edge treatment.
+He works to increase awareness of IOP and keep Kolmac on the cusp of leading-edge treatment for women and men.

 A look at Dr. Kolodner’s education and experience

-Dr. Kolodner received his medical degree from the University of Rochester before he completed his psychiatric training at the prestigious Yale University.
+George Kolodner MD received his medical degree from the University of Rochester before he completed his psychiatric training at the prestigious Yale University.

 While serving as a staff psychiatrist for the U.S. Navy, he witnessed recovery from alcoholism for the first time at a Naval residential rehabilitation program.
 Motivated by this experience, he became interested in replicating this success in an outpatient setting.